Penfolds Grange: 1990s

 The 1990 vintage of Grange attracted a great amount of interest after Wine Spectator Magazine named it their 'Wine of the Year' in 1995.
 The name "Hermitage" was dropped from the label with the 1990 vintage, following objections by the European Union authorities to the use of a French place-name; no third-country wine entering EU may carry a geographical name recognised by European wine officials.

 In 1991 and in 2000, Duval was named Red Winemaker of the Year at the International Wine Challenge in London.
-Each of these awards were conferred during Duval's period as custodian of Grange.

 Duval also oversaw the 'White Grange' project at Penfolds.
 This project was intended to produce a white wine that would equal the quality and reputation of Grange.
 The resultant wine, Penfolds Yattarna, was first released with the 1995 vintage.

 2000s

 In 2002, Peter Gago assumed custodianship of Penfolds Grange as the replacement Chief Winemaker for the outgoing John Duval.
-During the ensuing years Gago has overseen a number of highly acclaimed Grange vintages, including 2008.

 The 2008 vintage of Grange was awarded 'perfect' 100-point ratings from two influential American wine reviewers, "Wine Spectator". and "Wine Advocate".
 With these accolades this vintage became the first 'New World' wine to receive 100 points from both reviewers.

 Collectability

 By the end of the 1980s the wine came to be regarded as a collector's item.
 The first vintage, 1951, is now considered highly collectable with one sold at auction in 2004 for just over $50,000 AUD.
-Collections of Grange have been sold at auction in Australia for AUD $431,000.
+As of 2015 the highest price a collections of Grange has been sold at auction in Australia was AUD $176,000.

 Listed in the 4th edition of Langton’s Classification of Australian Wine at the "Exceptional" level, Grange has been in the top Langton classification since 1991.

 Penfolds Grange is the only wine to be heritage listed by the South Australian National Trust.

 Production style

 Unlike most expensive cult wines from the Old World which are from single vineyards or even small plots (called blocks) within vineyards, Grange is made from grapes harvested over a wide area.
 This means that the precise composition of the wine changes from year to year; it is the expertise of the winemakers which purchasers value, rather than the qualities of the specific places where the grapes are grown, or the particular vines.
 The quantity of Penfolds Grange produced varies from year to year, with 1,800 bottles of the original 1951 vintage produced.
 Gago states that 7,000 to 9,000 cases are made each vintage as of 2013.
-Despite the vagaries of grape sourcing and vintage variation due to growing conditions, some believe that there is a consistent and recognisable "Penfolds Grange" style.